ADD SCHEDULE TO YOUR CALENDAR!

 We’re thrilled to have your family join Armuchee Wrestling — where we all bleed blue.
 You’ll quickly learn that wrestling is more than a sport; it’s a family.
 We cheer for each other’s kids, celebrate every win, and support one another through every tough match.
 You won’t find a stronger, more loyal support system anywhere.
 Welcome home.

 Middle School wrestlers (grades 6–8): Take the athletic bus from the High School to the Middle School.
-Someone will assist with this on the first day.
+Someone will assist with this on the first day and the bus number that the students will ride will be provided prior.
 We recommend each wrestler finds a “buddy” to help stay accountable for catching the bus.
+Please note: the bus will not wait on any student.
+Please advise your Middle Schooler to proceed immediately to the bus after released from their last class.

 High School wrestlers (grades 9-12): Will meet at the fieldhouse next to the football field immediately after school for practice.